ethstorage/public-testnet-campaign/task.md

     </body>
 </html>
 ```
  - The referenced contract in app.html is also simple.
 It contains only one method that returns a string and is already deployed on Sepolia at `0xf14e64285Db115D3711cC5320B37264708A47f89`.
+ You are encouraged to develop your own smart contract to generate fancy content, and change this address to your own.
 ```
 pragma solidity >=0.8.2 <0.9.0;
 contract App {